Vitality-South/magfabrics-api/README.md

 // Initializes the API client.
 Required before making any of the below API calls. magnolia.initialize('<Your API Key>');

-// Returns the full array of fabrics data including images magnolia.getAllFabrics().then((data) => {
+// Returns the full array of fabrics data including all inventory data magnolia.getAllFabrics().then((data) => {
   if(data.error) {
     console.error(data.error);